 Micro- and baby greens are tiny, tender, flavorful seedlings of vegetables and/or herbs.
 Microgreens may be harvested for their youngest leaves, while baby greens are harvested at 2"–4".
 Both pack a big punch when it comes to nutrients.
 Studies show they can be up to 40 times richer in vital nutrients than their mature counterparts.

 Microgreens and baby greens are not just for chef-inspired plates anymore—these nutrient powerhouses can grow right on your windowsill.
 Quick and easy to grow indoors, sow micro- and baby greens in successions for a continuous supply at your fingertips.
-Grow your microgreens and baby greens in our Kitchen Garden Kit.
-Kitchen Garden Kit has everything you need to grow delicious and nutritious microgreens and baby greens in a reusable growing system which includes: a clear plastic dome, a perforated growing tray, a solid drip tray and two sowings worth of specially formulated organic seedling mix (which is made from coco fiber, a sustainable alternative to peat), and a detailed instruction booklet with recipes.
+Grow your microgreens and baby greens in our growing trays.
+The growing trays and dome include a reusable, clear plastic dome, a perforated growing tray, and a solid drip tray. <

 - Place perforated growing tray inside the solid drip tray.
 Place both inside the optional carrying tray (sold separately).

-- Fill with half a bag of Wonder Soil® Organic Seedling Mix.
-Slowly add 2½–3 cups of water until expanded into a light and fluffy sowing medium.
+- Fill with seed-starting mix and wet until it is a light and fluffy sowing medium.
 Stir to aerate.

 - Sow according to each packet variety's seed depth and spacing recommendations.